DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 -----|------------|------------
 DayView.Layout | [DayView.LayoutProps](#dayviewlayoutprops) | A component that renders a day view layout.
 DayView.TimeScaleLayout | [DayView.TimeScaleLayoutProps](#dayviewtimescalelayoutprops) | A component that renders a time scale layout.
-DayView.TimeScaleCell | [DayView.TimeScaleCellProps](#dayviewtimescalecellprops) | A component that renders a time scale cell.
+DayView.TimeScaleLabel | [DayView.TimeScaleLabelProps](#dayviewtimescalelabelprops) | A component that renders a time scale label.
 DayView.DayScaleLayout | [DayView.DayScaleLayoutProps](#dayviewdayscalelayoutprops) | A component that renders a day scale layout.
 DayView.DayScaleCell | [DayView.DayScaleCellProps](#dayviewdayscalecellprops) | A component that renders a day scale cell.
 DayView.DayScaleEmptyCell | [DayView.DayScaleEmptyCellProps](#dayviewdayscaleemptycellprops) | A component that renders a day scale empty cell.